thecppzoo/zoo/design/AnyContainer.md

 };
 ```

-The configuration type argument to `AnyContainer` must provide `Size`, `Alignment`, `Empty` which mean what their names indicate, and a template `Implementation` that chooses, given an argument type, what should be the implementation for it (for example, whether to hold the value internally or referentially).
+The configuration type argument to `AnyContainer` must provide an `Empty` type and a template `Implementation` that chooses, given an argument type, what should be the implementation for it (for example, whether to hold the value internally or referentially).

 `Empty` determines the memory layout characteristics of the instance of `AnyContainer`, as a matter of fact, `AnyContainer` is just a container capable of holding raw bytes with the same size and alignment as `Policy::Empty`.
 All of the implementation of `AnyContainer` is summarized as interpreting the bytes as a `Policy::Empty` to forward the management of the held object to the implementation handler chosen by `Policy::Implementaiton<ValueType>`